jamespeapen/cs232/homework03/homework03.md

 3. `-n`: sets a port number
 4. it sends output to the specified port
 5. `file`: Executable and Linkable Format file (ELF) 64-bit executable, LSB executable, dynamically linked, for GNU/Linux 2.6.32
+6. mystery is dynamically linked which means that it needs external components to run.
+These were found with ldd
 6. `readelf`:
 	 - Class: ELF-64
 	 - version: 1